SeneshFitzroy/SafeTrack-Inspection-Management/README.md

 The SafeTrack web application is deployed and hosted on **Netlify** for fast, reliable performance.
 Visit the live version here:
 🔗 **[SafeTrack Live](https://graceful-vacherin-0fb111.netlify.app/)**

-This final version includes all the necessary details, from the project overview to the live link, ensuring it's professional and suitable for any development, presentation, or submission purposes.